bunnybooboo/learning-path/rust/rust-essentials/notes.md

 This appears *after* the section on Global Constants in the book.
 (TBD) edit so the readability has more info here first.

 Simple constants are set using `const`.
-For example to set a constant 'PI' as a floating point integer you would write `const PI: f32 = 3.142` allowing you to evoke PI in your application.
+For example to set a constant 'PI' as a floating point integer you would write `const PI: f32 = 3.142` allowing you to evoke PI in your application when you compile.

 ## Global Constants